House system: Prominence in school stories

 The first boarding-school story was Sarah Fielding's The Governess, or The Little Female Academy, published in 1749.
 The genre did not become popular until 1857, with Thomas Hughes' novel Tom Brown's School Days.
 The house system has since featured prominently in thousands of school stories books, with many authors writing a whole series of books such as Chalet School and Malory Towers which have been published around the world and translated into several languages.
-The Harry Potter books and films (re)popularized this genre, and resulted in unprecedented awareness of British boarding schools (and their house system) in countries where they were previously largely unknown.
+The Harry Potter books and films (re)popularized this genre, and resulted in unprecedented awareness of British boarding schools (and their house systems) in countries where they were previously largely unknown.

 These stories depict the popular conception of a British boarding school rather than how modern boarding schools work in reality, and often focus on the most positive aspects.
 For example, loyalty to one's house is very important in real-life houses, and features prominently in many of these books.
 The Harry Potter books have updated the boarding school to 21st-century values, for example by depicting mixed-sex education houses.
 Most Britons never went to a boarding school, but have integrated their values by reading these books.

 The translators of some foreign editions of the Harry Potter books had difficulties conveying the "house" concept in languages like Russian or German, because there was no word that could adequately convey the importance of belonging to a certain house, the loyalty owed to one's house, and the pride in the prizes won by one's own house.
 This forced translators to insert extra explanations in the dialogue, which made some foreign readers think that the house and boarding systems were a special feature of the fantasy setting rather than a real-world feature which would not need to be explained to a typical British child.
 The French translation does not explain the differences between the French and English real-world boarding schools, instead having the house system and the head girls and boys explained as peculiarities of Hogwarts.